-- A human protozoan disease of red blood cells caused by species of Babesia that is transmitted by deer ticks and is characterized by fever, malaise, and hemolytic anemia.
+A human disease caused by infection of red blood cells by protozoans of the genus Babesia that are transmitted by deer ticks, characterized by fever, malaise, and hemolytic anemia.
 In the United States, it occurs chiefly in the Northeast and Midwest.
-In both senses also called piroplasmosis .
+Also called In both senses also called piroplasmosis .